List of -gate scandals and controversies

-This is a list of scandals or controversies whose names include a -gate suffix, by analogy with the Watergate scandal, as well as other incidents to which the suffix has (often facetiously) been applied.
+This is a list of scandals or controversies whose names include a -gate suffix, by analogy with the Watergate scandal in the 1970s, as well as other incidents to which the suffix has (often facetiously) been applied.
 This list also includes controversies that are widely referred to with a -gate suffix, but may be referred to by another more common name (such as the New Orleans Saints bounty scandal, known as "Bountygate").
 Use of the -gate suffix has spread beyond American English to many other countries and languages.

 Etymology, usage, and history of -gate

 The suffix -gate derives from the Watergate scandal in the United States in the early 1970s, which resulted in the resignation of US President Richard Nixon.
 The scandal was named after the Watergate complex in Washington, D.C., where the burglary giving rise to the scandal took place; the complex itself was named after the "Water Gate" area where symphony orchestra concerts were staged on the Potomac River between 1935 and 1965.

 The suffix has become productive as a libfix and is used to embellish a noun or name to suggest the existence of a far-reaching scandal, particularly in politics and government.
-As a CBC News column noted in 2001, the term may "suggest unethical behaviour and a cover-up".
+As a CBC News column noted in 2001, the term may "suggest unethical behavior and a cover-up".

+The use of “—gate” served well in an era of sound bites politics.
+Because they were short and memorable, these phrases caught the attention of the public — and because of its origin [Watergate] it carried a stigma around it, making lesser-known scenarios seem more important.

 Such usage has been criticized by some commentators as clichéd and misleading.
 James Stanyer comments that "revelations are given the 'gate' suffix to add a thin veil of credibility, following 'Watergate', but most bear no resemblance to the painstaking investigation of that particular piece of presidential corruption".
 Stanyer links the widespread use of -gate to what the sociologist John Thompson calls "scandal syndrome":

 [A] self-reproducing and self-reinforcing process, driven on by competitive and combative struggles in the media and political fields and giving rise to more and more scandals which increasingly become the focus of mediated forms of public debate, marginalizing or displacing other issues and producing on occasion a climate of political crisis which can debilitate or even paralyse a government.